Werner Schmidt Observatory staff hosts

 public Star Parties and Special Events

-The schedule for Star Parties and Special Events will be posted on the calendar.
-For those new to amateur astronomy, a description of a star party is listed in the next section.
-Star Party cancellations will be very rare.
-When cloudy, a virtual Star Party will usually take place indoors to include overviews of the sky for that night using computer simulations, videos of interesting sky events recorded previously, demonstrations and/or training on the use of scopes and other equipment, and discussions.
-Sometimes a solid forecast for snow, rain or high wind will result in cancellation of a given Star Party.
+The schedule for star parties, meetings and special events will be posted on the CCAS website calendar.
+For those new to amateur astronomy, a description of our star parties is listed in the next section.
+While we try not to cancel star parties, , a solid forecast of total cloud cover, snow, rain or high wind will result in cancellation.
 If in doubt about the weather, call 508-398-4765 during the event — no answer means the event has been cancelled.
-Cancellations may also be reflected on the calendar.
+A priori cancellations may also be reflected on the calendar.

 The lower level of the observatory is called the warm room and is heated.
+It has a large flat screen display of the astronomical objects that are being imaged by our main scope in the Dome.
 Up in the Dome room there is no heat and it has the same temperature as outside — it will be cold during the winter season.
-Dress warmly.
+Dress warmly if you wish to go up to the dome!
+The same holds if you wish to go outside and observe with the small scopes and/or binoculars in the winter.
+In the summer, please remember to bring some insect repellent!

 Werner Schmidt Observatory